rydmike/flex_color_picker/README.md

 extra Widgets to the picker.

 In [**main example**](#tutorial) and its tutorial, at the core is a passed in `Color()` object to the color picker's `color` property.
 It is used to pass in the color that the picker should pre-select.
-It will update to show the new color if the picker Widget is updated with a new color.
+It will update, to show the new color if the picker Widget is updated with a new color.
 The `color` property is **not** required, it defaults to `Colors.blue` if it is omitted, but normally you would give it a starting value based on the color you want to modify.